Please note that because of the Covid−19 pandemic, we are currently unable to provide reliable information about forthcoming live performances.

 Words about music and the civilising force of culture have played an increasingly important part in Daniel Barenboim’s mission as artist and educator.
 In 2006 he gave the BBC Reith Lectures, exploring the interdependent relationship between music and society.
 His autobiography A Life in Music heads a bibliography that also includes Parallels and Paradoxes, a series of discussions with Edward Said; Music Quickens Time, a collection of essays marked by what The New Yorker described as their author’s “heroic and hard-won” optimism; Dialogue sur la musique et le théâtre: Tristan et Isolde, co-authored with Patrice Chéreau.

-Daniel Barenboim’s work as musician and humanitarian has been recognised with an array of prestigious awards and honours, including the titles of Grand Officier in France’s Légion d’Honneur and Knight Commander of the British Empire (KBE), Germany’s Grosses Verdienstkreuz mit Stern, Spain’s Príncipe de Asturias Prize (shared with Edward Said), Japan’s “Praemium Imperiale” for art and culture, Israel’s Wolf Foundation Arts Prize, the Evangelische Akademie’s Tolerance Prize, the Buber-Rosenzweig Medal, Willy Brandt Prize, Ernst von Siemens Music Prize, Herbert von Karajan Music Prize and the City of Cologne’s Konrad Adenauer Prize, among many others.
+Daniel Barenboim’s work as musician and humanitarian has been recognised with an array of prestigious awards and honours, including the titles of Grand Officier in France’s Légion d’Honneur and Knight Commander of the British Empire (KBE), Germany’s Grosses Verdienstkreuz mit Stern, Spain’s Príncipe de Asturias Prize (shared with Edward Said), Japan’s “Praemium Imperiale” for art and culture, Israel’s Wolf Foundation Arts Prize, the Evangelische Akademie’s Tolerance Prize, the Buber-Rosenzweig Medal, Willy Brandt Prize, Ernst von Siemens Music Prize, Herbert von Karajan Music Prize and the City of Cologne’s Konrad Adenauer Prize.
+He and the West-Eastern Divan Orchestra were also recently awarded the 2020 Rheingau Music Prize, with the jury praising their “invaluable contribution to cultural education and international integration”.

 Barenboim celebrated his 75th birthday in 2017 (Deutsche Grammophon marked the occasion with the release of a 39-CD Anniversary Edition: Daniel Barenboim – The Solo Recordings), but continues to fulfil a busy recording, performing and touring schedule.
 Other recent Deutsche Grammophon releases include On my New Piano, a selection of works by Scarlatti, Beethoven, Chopin, Wagner and Liszt chosen for his first solo recording on the concert grand he designed with instrument-maker Chris Maene; Bruckner: The Complete Symphonies, with the Berlin Staatskapelle; and Hommage à Boulez, with the West-Eastern Divan Orchestra.